theajmalrazaq/BulkCerts/readme.md

 ---

-Thank you for using CertEdit!
+Thank you for using BulkCerts!
 We hope it makes your certificate generation process marginally less painful and maybe even slightly enjoyable.
 Probably not, though.

 ```